Inihood1/sippy/README.md

-# 🛍️ Shop With Friends – Collaborative Cart Experience
+# 🛍️ Shop With Friends – Collaborative Cart Experience of sippy

 A Flutter feature that lets two users (a cart creator and a friend) join a shared shopping session, add items to a common cart, and complete together—all simulated with mock data and in-app routing.